|Psychology 110 - Fundamentals of Psychology|

 if you forget yours, you will need to re-set it

-Scores for the final exam have now been posted.
-The class did well again.
-The scores ranged from 26% to 100%, with a class average of 78%.
-Well done!
+On Exam 4, the class did just fine once again.
+The scores ranged from 40% to 100%, with a class average of 76%.

 |Study Guides and Exam Review Sessions|